-In general, all material posted in residential facilities must be cleared through the Department of
+In general, all material posted in residential facilities must be cleared through the Department of Residence Life prior to being posted.

-Residence Life.
 A maximum of 50 copies may be left at the Department of Residence Life to be distributed through student staff to all residential facilities.